-10. (1) Any person who sells to the purchaser's prejudice any food which is not of the nature, substance or quality demanded by the purchaser is guilty of an offence.
+10. (1) A person who sells to the purchaser's prejudice any food which is not of the nature, substance or quality demanded by the purchaser commits an offence.
+Penalty: As provided by section 24.

-(2) In subsection (1), the reference to sale shall be construed as a reference to sale for human consumption; and in proceedings under that subsection it shall not be a defence that the purchaser was not prejudiced because he bought for analysis or examination.
+(2) In subsection (1), the reference to sale is to be construed as a reference to sale for human consumption; and in proceedings under that subsection it is not a defence that the purchaser was not prejudiced because the purchaser bought for analysis or examination.

-DEFENCES
+PART 4 DEFENCES